HelmholtzAI-Consultants-Munich/PySDDR/README.md

 Note that also here the correct import needs to be given, e.g. ``` from model import myCNN```

 3. Use a pytorch model:
-_This case we still need to test but i think it will work out of the box_
 ```
 deep_models_dict = {
         'd0': {